Ditectrev/DP-203/README.md

 - [ ] Box 1: A lifecycle management policy.
 Box 2: Zone-redundant storage (ZRS).
 - [ ] Box 1: A lifecycle management policy.
 Box 2:Locally-redundant storage (LRS) .

-### HOTSPOT You are developing an Azure Synapse Analytics pipeline that will include a mapping data flow named Dataflow1.
+### You are developing an Azure Synapse Analytics pipeline that will include a mapping data flow named Dataflow1.
 Dataflow1 will read customer data from an external source and use a Type 1 slowly changing dimension (SCD) when loading the data into a table named DimCustomer in an Azure Synapse Analytics dedicated SQL pool.
 You need to ensure that Dataflow1 can perform the following tasks:• Detect whether the data of a given customer has changed in the DimCustomer table. • Perform an upsert to the DimCustomer table.
 Which type of transformation should you use for each task?
 To answer, select the appropriate options in the answer area.

 ![Question 175](images/question175.jpg)